t-wang1/t-wang1.github.io/_pages/about.md

   - /about.html
 ---

 I’m a sophomore at Stony Brook University majoring in Computer Science and Economics.
 I’m interested in pursuing research regarding the design and implementation of programming languages.
-My research in the [Automotive Ethics Lab](https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/_team_page/team_page.php?team=Automotive%20Ethics) involves establishing edge cases that test our autonomous vehicle against distinct ethical theories.
+My research in the [Automotive Ethics Lab](https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/_team_page/team_page.php?team=Automotive%20Ethics) involves establishing edge cases that test autonomous vehicle against distinct ethical theories.

 ### What's This?

-This website serves as a repository for any projects, notes, and writings.
-Additionally, I believe that writing crystallizes thoughts and ideas and so this is a medium through which I can practice and hone in on those skills.
+This website serves as a repository for any notes, projects, and writings.
+Additionally, I'm a believer that writing helps crystallizes thoughts and ideas and so this is a medium through which I can practice those skills.

 ### Mindset